-Turns out, sitting a work raises your mortality risk no matter how hard you exercise before or afterwards.
+Turns out, sitting 6 hours or more a day raises your mortality risk no matter how hard you exercise before or afterwards.

-Another study recently showed that inactivity is more deadly than obesity.
+Another study recently showed that inactivity is actually more deadly than obesity.

 So sustainable health is not about weight, it’s not about working out, it’s not about exercising…

 …it’s not about dieting, it’s not about being a weekend warrior, it’s not about how hard you push yourself on the treadmill, and it’s not about fitting into any Body Mass Index category.